fahimshahariar1/heart-disease-classification/README.md

     #update the test score list
     test_scores.append(knn.score(X_test, y_test))

-even after tuning we got the highest accuracy to be 67.21% which is very low compared to other two models.
-So for now we will discard this model and work with other two to get our desired accuracy
+Even after tuning, we achieved the highest accuracy of 72.13%, which is very low compared to the other two models.
+So, for now we will discard this model and work with the other two to get our desired accuracy.

+That's the way it needs to be done.
+Tune and tweak few of the parameters of the model and try to find the best result.
+You might ask Where can we find those parameters?
+Simple, you have to search or go to the documentation to know more about those parameters

+### Hyperparameter Tuning with RandomizedSearchCV
+We are going to tune
+* Logistic Regression
+* Random Forest Classfier